Diversion Programs in New Hampshire

 Before you do anything, you must acknowledge that you were the one who committed the crime.
 This does not imply that you have entered a guilty plea.
 However, it does mean that you appear before the magistrate and admit to having committed a crime.

 There will be no finding of guilt if you are granted diversion and follow the conditions.
 That means you have never been convicted of a crime.

-If you’re facing time and looking for alternative options, contact our experienced criminal legal team.
+If you’re facing time and looking for alternative options such as diversion programs in New Hampshire, contact our experienced criminal legal team.
 We can help work toward the most favorable outcome for you.